DGValero/exploratory-data-analysis---customer-loans-in-finance/README.md

 - **Calculate losses**: I calculated the percentage of charged off loans historically and the total amount that was paid towards these loans before being charged off.
 - **Calculate projected loss**: I calculated the loss in revenue these loans would have generated for the company if they had finished their term.
 - **Calculate possible loss**: I calculated the total amount of customers behind payments and how much loss the company would incur their status was changed to Charged Off.
 - **Identify indicators of loss**: In this section I analysed the data to visualise the possible indicators that a customer will not be able to pay the loan.
 I compared columns which might be indicators against customers who have already stopped paying and customers who are currently behind on payments.
-To confirm my results, I used the statistical test `chi-square` to determine if the relationn between categorical variables were statistically significant.
+To confirm my results, I used the statistical test `chi-square` to determine if the relation between categorical variables were statistically significant.

 Code implementation of the `Chi-Square` test:
 ![Chi2 screenshot](https://raw.githubusercontent.com/DGValero/exploratory-data-analysis---customer-loans-in-finance/main/screenshots/Chi2_statististic.png)